impermeable/coq-waterproof/README.md

 ## Example
-The following snippet from the `sample_proof.v` file gives a taste of a proof written using coq-waterproof.
+The following snippet from `sample_proof.v` gives a taste of a proof written using coq-waterproof.
 ```coq
 Goal (¬ [0,1) is closed).
 Proof.